crystal-bit/space-shooter/game-design-doc/game-design-document.md

 With this powerup, the bullet is larger and deals more damage to enemies.

+# Enemies behavior

+Here are the behaviors of each type of enemy, which for now will be named "Enemy#" to simplify the development of the following dynamics in the project.

+In the diagrams the colors of the lines and symbols are as follows:
+- Green Line: Entry Path
+- Red Line: Exit path
+- Symbol "X": Stop position for X seconds

 ## Enemy spawn

 Enemies can spawn in different ways.
 The type of spawn depdens on the enemy.